solo-io/gloo/docs/content/guides/gloo_federation/demo.md

 ### Cluster registration

-For Gloo Edge to be federated, each Kubernetes cluster that runs Gloo Edge Enterprise must be registered.
-After a cluster is registered, Gloo Edge Federation automatically discovers all instances of Gloo Edge on the cluster.
+For Gloo Gateway to be federated, each Kubernetes cluster that runs Gloo Gateway Enterprise must be registered.
+After a cluster is registered, Gloo Gateway Federation automatically discovers all instances of Gloo Gateway on the cluster.
 The `glooctl federation demo` command registered the clusters for you.

-1. Verify that Gloo Edge Federation automatically discovered each instance of Gloo on the registered clusters.
+1. Verify that Gloo Gateway Federation automatically discovered each instance of Gloo on the registered clusters.
 The discovered instances are stored in a Custom Resource of type `glooinstances.fed.solo.io` in the `gloo-system` namespace.
 The naming of each resource follows the convention `clustername-gloo-namespace`.

    ```
    kubectl get glooinstances -n gloo-system --context kind-local